Saying “yes” to others is easy. But why do that when you can save money by saying no?

 That’s right folks, just do it!

 Unless they’re your spouse or child, you’re not obligated to say “yes” when someone else requests something.
-You are responsible for you.
+You are responsible for yourself.
 Everyone else will be okay.

 Life goes on, and they’ll figure things out after you’ve said “no”.